On Arrival

 CityCats are uniquely Brisbane, and glide along the river to help travellers get around the city easily.
 Students can take advantage of the free City Hopper, or use the CityCat services with their student-discount public transport GO Card.
 Visit Translink.

-Bikes
+Bikes and scooters

 Before you leave home make sure you have: